DegreeWorks FAQs

 In most cases, classes were coded during the admissions process so they would be placed on your audit as transfer work.
 If your audit does not look like you expected, please contact your advisor.

 While DegreeWorks has been designed to check almost everything that you must complete to qualify for graduation, there may be additional requirements for your major that must be completed as well.
-You should use DegreeWorks in conjunction with the University bulletin and with any information that your major department provides to ensure that you remain on track for graduation.
+You should use DegreeWorks in conjunction with the Bulletin and with any information that your major department provides to ensure that you remain on track for graduation.
 If you have questions about any additional requirements for your major, talk with your advisor.

 Look at the degree information next to your name at the top of the screen.
 You'll notice that the degree box has a drop-down arrow.
 Use this to select your second degree.
 Once you select on this, an audit with the additional major will display.